Here are some frequently asked questions and answers about Jane’s Online Appointments telehealth video conference feature.

-For now, we would recommend checking in with your professional association OR the insurance company directly for the most accurate and up-to-date information on which appointments types are eligible for reimbursement and how to code and submit them.
+Some appointment types, depending on discipline are covered by third party insurance payers.
+We would recommend checking in with your professional association OR the insurance company directly for the most accurate and up-to-date information on which appointments types are eligible for reimbursement and how to code and submit them.
 As you learn new info we’d love to hear about it!
 We will take what everyone learns and amalgamate it into a community database.

 Due to the rapid nature of the initial launch of Jane’s Online Appointments, the consent form that is shown prior to the video conference session is not modifiable at this time.
 There may be additional consent requirements set out by your local regulatory body and we recognize the importance of ensuring that this form can be customized.
 Although unavailable right now, this will be something that we look to implement in a future iteration of this feature.